 British international schools

 British curriculum schools follow the English National Curriculum, which is standardized across the thousands of schools around the world that follow it.
-In fact, British schools are a great option for students who may go on to study in the UK or in the British Commonwealth.
+In fact, British schools are a great option for students who may go on to study in the UK or in the Commonwealth.
 Classes are taught in English and focus on problem-solving, student growth, and confidence building.

 Overall, subjects include math, science, English, history, and foreign languages.
 Conveniently, most British curriculum schools offer International General Certificates of Secondary School, easing student access to university.
 Here are a few British Curriculum schools:

 The International General Certificate of Secondary School follows the British Curriculum and culminates in an A-level qualification.
 Generally, students’ coursework includes English language and literature, a foreign language, math, and science.